 Whilst I like the SBGA107, I prefer the steel models, the SBGA103 and SBGA105, both of which share the same case and bracelet ensemble.
 They are both very beautiful.
 The silvery-white variant has a pure and chaste character.
 Close examination reveals exquisite dial detail, with a textured surface that engages with light in charming discourse.

 However, the blue dial version, with its rich, deep azure hue is my preferred model.
 The contrast of the applied, polished hour markings with the blue, sea-like vista is sublime.
 Spring Drive is technically incredible.
 Some will wrongly assume that it is a quartz movement, but it is a mechanical movement, harnessing much ingenuity to deliver a breathtaking accuracy of +/- 0.5 seconds per day precision.

-Although I have focussed on just two models from the novelties presented by Grand Seiko, there are several models within the brand’s range which readily engage with my heart and cause me to swear undying love.
+Although I have focussed on just two models from the novelties presented by Grand Seiko, there are several models within the brand’s range that readily engage with my heart and cause me to swear undying love.
 Those individuals who seek to conspicuously flaunt their wealth may not be attracted to the charms of Grand Seiko.
 Indeed, some may foolishly succumb to the outré and flamboyant.

-This is wonderful, as it allows those individuals, like myself, who seek technical excellence, to seriously contemplate owning one of the special watches which bears the GS logo, at prices which confer very good value and have not been driven up my by the misguided.
-However, I suspect as more individuals discover Grand Seiko, prices will inevitably rise.
+This is wonderful, as it allows those individuals, like myself, who seek technical excellence, to seriously contemplate owning one of the special watches which bears the GS logo, at prices which confer very good value and have not been driven up by the misguided.
+However, I suspect as more individuals discover Grand Seiko, prices will inevitably arise.